 I can’t tell you that you have to choose this one, because there are all these different intrinsic benefits, but generally speaking, the web was built on .com.
 Just stick with what works.

 I’ve done this with all my websites and I never, ever change from it.
 I’ve been pretty successful with what I’ve done, so don’t go into all these other ones.

-2) Buy Your Domain Name Separate from Your Hosting Provider
+2) Buy Your Domain Name Separately from Your Hosting Provider

-Number two is, you want to buy your domain name separate from your hosting provider.
-One caveat to this is that if you have never started before, skip to number three.
+Number two is, you want to buy your domain name separately from your hosting provider.
+One caveat to this is that if you have never started a blog before, skip to number three.
 It isn’t worth it for you to stress about this yet.

 When you are buying your domain name at your hosting provider, I personally recommend SiteGround.

 The thing is (and this hasn’t happened to me), if someone is somehow able to hack into your hosting account and your domain name is there, they could potentially transfer your domain name over to their hosting.
 Once that happens, it is very hard to reverse, so it can be a security issue.

 As I said, if you’re just starting out with your first website and you’ve never done this before—forget it.
 You’re going to make some mistakes along the way.
 Your first website may or may not be a home run.
 If it is a home run, you can easily transfer your domain name.